open-move/call-it/README.md

 **The prediction hub for Sui, built on [DeepBook Predict](https://www.deepbook.tech/).**

-CallIt turns DeepBook Predict's on-chain prediction markets into a full suite of products people actually want to use: a pro trading terminal, a social arena, automated strategy vaults, a liquidity pool, and permissionless keeper infrastructure.
+CallIt turns DeepBook Predict's on-chain prediction markets into a full suite of products people actually want to use:
+- a pro trading terminal
+- a social arena
+- automated strategy vaults
+- a liquidity pool
+- permissionless keeper infrastructure

 Every market is oracle-settled and every action is wallet-signed, so the app is non-custodial end to end.

 CallIt **composes** DeepBook Predict rather than competing with it.
 Every Arena bet is a native Predict position and every vault round is book liquidity, so the app drives volume and liquidity straight back to the protocol.